Students walking through forest

 Tentative Schedule

 Applications are reviewed after September 30th.
-The program kicks off in mid-to late October with an orientation and day of programming.
-Participants will engage in online workshops and in-person programming led by Indigenous elders, knowledge holders, artists and educators throughout the four seasons.
-Summer programming is offered on a drop-in basis, and Land and Water participants are encouraged to participate!
+The program kicks off in mid October with orientation programming.
+Participants will engage in monthly in-person immersive programming on the land.
+They will also participate in monthly online discussions to reflect on their learning and experience.
+Summer programming is offered on a drop-in basis, and Land and Water participants are encouraged to join!

-Programming is generally offered in the evening (online workshops) and on the weekend (in-person programming).
-Participants’ schedules will be taken into consideration when setting the calendar.
+Programming is generally offered in the evenings and on the weekends.
+Participants’ availability will be taken into consideration when scheduling the calendar.

 Fall (September-October-November)